 - Qualitative analysis adds depth that may be missing from the raw data

 - Collaborative, human-centered design exercises allow participants to “live in the worlds” so they can focus on a range of possible outcomes

-Developing ALTERNATE FUTURES® scenarios long has been a mainstay of the Toffler Associates approach to future-proofing organizations.
-The methodology identifies drivers of change that are valid across a wide range of possible futures.
-Participants have the opportunity to test decision outcomes in multiple possible environments.
-Using the knowledge of likely change drivers, we can create scenarios that our clients use to “stand in the future” so they can safely test and experience the opportunities, risks, and consequences of various courses of action.
+Developing Alternate Futures® scenarios has long been a mainstay of the Toffler Associates’ approach to enabling Future Proof® organizations.
+The methodology identifies drivers of change that, in turn, create a range of possible futures.
+Clients can test the outcomes of decisions in multiple environments.
+Toffler Associates creates tailored scenarios that allow our clients to “stand in the future” and safely test and experience the opportunities, risks, and consequences of various courses of action.

-Part of what makes this approach to scenario planning so incredibly valuable is that it forces leaders to step away from the pressures and pace that tyrannize day-to-day operations.
-By taking the time to use hard information and deep intuition, they are more likely to make intentional decisions that shape desired outcomes.
+Alternate Futures® Scenario Planning forces leaders to step away from the pace of day-to-day operations.
+By taking the time to step back and blend data and intuition, leaders are more likely to make intentional decisions that shape desired outcomes.
 For those tasked with establishing government policy, business plans, patient treatment plans, or other vital strategies, the process is a way to build confidence around the knowledge that certain things are more likely than not to happen.

-ALTERNATE FUTURES® scenario planning is not predicting the future.
-We do know that we have lived, do live, and will continue to live “in interesting times.”
-With ALTERNATE FUTURES® scenario planning, we can build a range of possibilities to create the clarity and confidence that lead to sound decisions in a complex and fast-changing world.
+Alternate Futures® scenario planning is not predicting the future.
+However, it enables leaders to explore a range of possibilities that balance the known with the sensed, creating the clarity and confidence that lead to sound decisions in a complex and fast-changing world.